Braves' Freeman plays 3B in 1st rehab game

 "I don't think I swung at a strike my first at-bat," Freeman said.
 "I was just swinging because I was happy to be out there after six weeks.
 Once I got that one and once I got my first ground ball, everything kind of went away in my head.
 I was just having a good time."

-The start of the game was delayed nearly 2 1/2 hours and then it was suspended until Sunday because of rain.
-Freeman was scheduled to sit out Sunday's contest and won't return to the suspended game, either, before playing in Monday's series finale.
+The start of the game was delayed nearly two-and-a-half hours, and then it was suspended until Sunday because of rain.
+Freeman was scheduled to sit out Sunday's contest and won't return to the suspended game either before playing in Monday's series finale.
 He said he'll use Sunday to work in the cage and take grounders pregame.

 "He got here and came out early today to continue to work on it," Gwinnett manager Damon Berryhill said.
 "He's more than capable of doing it.
 He's got good hands, and he moves well.
 The only thing that really is the difference is the throw across the diamond, which he hasn't done in a while."

-Freeman led the National League with 14 home runs at the time of his injury, but said he'd only hit about three times since being cleared to take dry swings on June 23.
+Freeman led the National League with 14 home runs at the time of his injury but said he had hit only about three times since he was cleared to take dry swings on June 23.
 After taking four swings across his two plate appearances, he said his wrist held up well.

 If he can stick at third base, Freeman would allow the Braves to keep Adams instead of turning him into a trade piece.